cortex-lab/phy/design/amplitude-threshold-splitting.md

 Status: implemented on the unreleased phy 2.2 branch; final integration and manual validation pending

+For maintenance, use sections 2–4 for behavior and state contracts and the relevant acceptance tests below.
+Sections 5–10 and 12 preserve the original delegation plan: model suggestions, file ownership, branch assignments, and task order applied to that implementation only.
+They do not require delegation or restrict files for future fixes.
+Section 11's integration and manual safety checks remain applicable to feature acceptance.

 ## 1. Goal

 Add a fast way to split the low-amplitude part of exactly one selected cluster.